Vincent Nicholas Sicurella, 79 of Nanticoke, Sunday, November 3, 2013 at Wilkes-Barre General Hospital.

 To leave an online condolence, please visit our website at www.kearneyfuneralhomeinc.com.

-The memory of a good person is a blessing!Patrick Nicholas Di Carlo (about 4 years ago)
+The memory of a good person is a blessing!Patrick Nicholas Di Carlo (over 4 years ago)

 I am so very sorry to hear of Vince's passing.
 I knew him from working at McCollister's.
-He was always so kind and very patient and had such a good personality, and he loved the Eagles.Stephanie Simpkins (about 4 years ago)
+He was always so kind and very patient and had such a good personality, and he loved the Eagles.Stephanie Simpkins (over 4 years ago)

 We love you all and are here for anything you need.
-Your husband and father was an amazing rock and I will be a pebble in your family so learn on me!Pastor and Tammy Gray (about 4 years ago)
+Your husband and father was an amazing rock and I will be a pebble in your family so learn on me!Pastor and Tammy Gray (over 4 years ago)

-If I could write a story It would be the greatest ever told Of a kind and loving father Who had a heart of gold If could write a million pages But still be unable to say, just how Much I love and miss him Every single day I will remember all he taught me I'm hurt but won't be sad until we meet in heaven I'll miss you dearly DAD Love you, gigijellybean xoxoMarc and Regina St Pierre (about 4 years ago)
+If I could write a story It would be the greatest ever told Of a kind and loving father Who had a heart of gold If could write a million pages But still be unable to say, just how Much I love and miss him Every single day I will remember all he taught me I'm hurt but won't be sad until we meet in heaven I'll miss you dearly DAD Love you, gigijellybean xoxoMarc and Regina St Pierre (over 4 years ago)

 The Sicurella Family, I am very sorry to learn of the passing of Mr. Sicurella.
 Please accept my condolences.
-I will keep the Sicurella family in my thoughts and prayers.John Nicholoff (about 4 years ago)
+I will keep the Sicurella family in my thoughts and prayers.John Nicholoff (over 4 years ago)